 If you like a natural look in your tank then creating cave-like hiding places using the rocks can be a great idea for you.

 When you place the rocks properly inside the tank then they can create the cave kind of structure by providing space in between the rock structure.

 However, it is important to carefully set up the cave using the rock structure because you, at last, you won’t like any kind of accidents like a rock falling on your guppies, right?

 2. Using Driftwood

 Get it here (on Amazon)

 A Driftwood is another great option to create a cave-like structure in your aquarium.
-It will also provide shelter to your guppies within the gaps and caves that naturally occur when you place the driftwood in your guppy tank.
+It will also provide shelter to your guppies within the gaps that naturally occur when you place the driftwood in your guppy tank.

 3. Using Pots